The Ultimate Guide to Tape Measures

 Some tapes make you squint

-How to measure ceiling height
+How to measure ceiling height with a tape measure

 The hook is supposed to be sloppy

-We've heard that some pros hammer down the rivets on a tape measure to hold a hook tightly in place.
+We've heard horror stories that some people hammer down the rivets on a tape measure to hold a hook tightly in place.
 This is a bad idea.
 The hook needs to be able to slide in just a little when you push it against something for an inside measurement and slide out when you hook onto something.
 That movement compensates for the thickness of the hook itself.
 It's smart design, not a manufacturing defect.
 This extra-thick magnetic hook has elongated slots to allow for extra movement.

-Wrap a diameter tape around anything circular and instead of the circumference, you get the diameter.
+It shouldn't be a surprise that standard tape measures don't bend very well thanks to their aforementioned stiffness.
+That's where diameter tapes come in.Wrap a one of these tapes around a circular object and instead of the circumference you get the diameter.
 Even Pythagoras couldn't do it that fast.